Economic Equity

 Economic equity has always been a part of The Port’s fabric.
 It translates into innovation, competitive pricing, and more sourcing opportunities for minorities and women.

-Housing development is not simply a by-product of economic development; but rather, an engine of economic stability and growth.
-The Port recognizes that a sufficient supply of housing, affordable to households of all income, is the foundation for economic mobility and opportunity.
+Housing development is not simply a by-product of economic development but rather an engine of economic stability and growth.
+The Port recognizes that a sufficient supply of housing, affordable to households of all income levels, is the foundation for economic mobility, opportunity, and economic equity.
 Jobs provide financial stability, and homes create wealth.
-Real estate is one of the fastest ways to shrink the wealth gap and to help restore the middle class.
+Real estate is one of the fastest ways to shrink the wealth gap and help restore the middle class.
 In Cincinnati, Black homeownership is only 33%.
-Nationally, about 42% of Black households own their home, compared to 72% of white households, and “if the typical Black-owned home was worth the same as the typical white-owned home, Black wealth would more than double.”
-Housing and homeownership is the foundation of everything else in our lives, and for too long, the lingering legacy of redlining and segregation has stifled Black residents from the opportunity available to their White counterparts.
+Nationally, about 42% of Black households own their home, compared to 72% of white households, and 'if the typical Black-owned home was worth the same as the typical white-owned home, Black wealth would more than double.'
+Housing and homeownership is the foundation of everything else in our lives, and for too long, the lingering legacy of redlining and segregation has stifled Black residents from the opportunity and economic equity available to their White counterparts.